Monodromy of Kodaira Fibrations of Genus $3$

 Since $V_2$ is a simple $4$-dimensional polarizable $\Q$-Hodge structures of type $\{(-1,0), (0,-1)\}$, Ribet's results\cite{ribet1} once again give that the Hodge group of $V_2$ is the connected component of the centralizer of $L_2$ in $Sp(V_2)$.
 If $L_2=\Q$, we thus have $Hg(V_2)=Sp(4)$ and if $L_2$ is a totally real quadratic field, then $Hg(V_2)= R_{L_2/\mathbb{Q}}SL(_{L_2}V)$.
 Since both groups are normal, the second half of the result follows once again from Theorem \ref{andrethm}.

-The final part of the theorem dealing with which cases arise from genus $3$ general complete intersection Kodaira fibrations follows from the characterizations of the endomorphism algebras found in Propositions \ref{simple case} and \ref{prop non-simple case}. \end{proof}
+The final part of the theorem dealing with cases arising from genus $3$ general complete intersection Kodaira fibrations follows from the characterizations of the endomorphism algebras found in Propositions \ref{simple case} and \ref{prop non-simple case}. \end{proof}

-\textbf{Acknowlegements.} The author would like to thank Don Blasius, Sebasti\'{a}n Reyes Carocca, Matt Kerr, Kang Zuo, and especially Burt Totaro for helpful discussions in the preparation of this article.
-The author also gratefully acknowledges the support of the National Science Foundation through award DGE-1144087.
+\textbf{Acknowlegements.} The author would like to thank Donu Arapura, Don Blasius, Sebasti\'{a}n Reyes Carocca, Matt Kerr, Chad Schoen, Domingo Toledo, Kang Zuo, and especially Burt Totaro for helpful discussions in the preparation of this article.
+The author also gratefully acknowledges the support of the National Science Foundation through awards DGE-1144087 and DMS-1645877.